Sonic2kDBS/long_term_memory/README.md

 conda env list
 ```

-5. Within the `env` conda environment, run the following commands to install dependencies and run tests:
+5. Within the `env` conda environment, run the following commands to install dependencies and run tests.
+These Tests dowload the all-mpnet-base-v2 model, which takes up to one minute.
+Stay patiened until the test starts.
+You will get no hint util the dowload is finished.
 ```bash
 pip install -r user_data/extensions/long_term_memory/requirements.txt
 ```
-These Tests dowload the all-mpnet-base-v2 model, which takes up to one minute.
-Stay patiened until the test starts.
-You will get no hint util the dowload is finished.
 ```bash
 python -m pytest -v user_data/extensions/long_term_memory/
 ```